 When sales and marketing are part of each other’s worlds, a business thrives.
 Yet too often we see them estranged.
-Their collaboration is particularly vital when it comes to business development.
-Ideally, the two teams will be feeding each other valuable insights and information, helping to answer their customers questions.
 Here’s how to craft a dynamic that works.

 At the recent Content Marketing World (CMWorld) summit in Cleveland, a medley of innovations, issues and ideas were talked over by some of the world’s leading industry experts.
 We heard about AI and data-driven marketing, public relations (PR), and influencer marketing.
 There was even Joseph Gordon-Levitt talking Hollywood his newly created platform hitRECord (all about collaborative, community-created art and media) in a keynote speech.
 One of the standout themes however, is one that seems to stretch back yonks.
 You’ve heard it before: how can marketing and sales work better together?